eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/GO_LIVE.md

 The two layers are not interchangeable: an authenticated issuer that is not registered for what it offers is refused, and a registered issuer that fails authentication is refused too.

+**This layer is off by default and must be switched on.** Access-certificate trust is always enforced, but registration-certificate checking is governed by the *Check Registration Certificates* setting, which the reference build ships **off**.
+One setting drives both the issuer policy (`configureIssuerRegistrationPolicy`) and the verifier policy (`configureWrpRegistrationPolicy`).
+While it is off, none of the behavior described below happens: nothing is evaluated, nothing is refused or warned about, and the verified indicator falls back to the access certificate alone.
+**A production deployment must turn it on** — and should decide whether to keep the switch reachable by users at all, since it turns a trust check off.

+Everything below describes behavior with the setting on.
 The app treats the two directions differently, and the asymmetry is intentional:

 * **Issuance is strict.** A document is stored only when the issuer's registration is verified and covers the credential being issued.
 Anything short of that — no registration, one that does not